AdrianDC/android_boot_bridge/README.md

     a normal bootimage, edit it
     then update the Sony ELF boot

+ * With support for newer ELF bootimages like on the Sony Xperia Z2, BootBridge will perform the same tasks, but also recreate a regular Android bootimage that will allow the device to boot

 ## Where does the user have to do something

  * Simply open the zip, and replace the